-The number of students veterans more than doubled in the U.S. between 2009 and 2013, and the Post-9/11 GI Bill and other educational benefits are continuing to bring new student veterans to college and university campuses in record numbers.
+The number of student veterans more than doubled in the U.S. between 2009 and 2013, and the Post-9/11 GI Bill and other educational benefits are continuing to bring new student veterans to college and university campuses in record numbers.

 Because of their experiences, many student veterans have difficulty transitioning to higher education and relating to non-veteran students.
 According to federal VA statistics, only 15 percent of student veterans are traditionally aged college students (18-22).
 Most student veterans are between the ages of 24 and 40; many are married and also have children and other responsibilities unlike their fellow students.